Boca Raton Public Library: History

-In 2003 Boca Raton voters approved a $19.8 million bond issue for the building of two new library buildings.
-The first building, located at 1501 Spanish River Boulevard, opened on January 26, 2008 and is known as the Spanish River Library and Community Center.
+In 2003 Boca Raton voters overwhelmingly approved a $19.8 million bond issue for the building of two new library buildings, after a decade of proposals and plans to expand the library being considered.
+The first building, located at 1501 Spanish River Boulevard, opened on January 26, 2008, and is known as the Spanish River Library and Community Center.
 The second building was constructed on Boca Raton Boulevard, a block north of the original Boca Raton Downtown Library, and opened in June 2013.